vishalchovatiya/Linux-System-Programming/How Program Gets Run.md

 sched_exec();
 ```
-The sched_exec function is used to determine the least loaded processor that can execute the new program and to migrate the current process to it.

-After this we need to check file descriptor of the give executable binary.
-We try to check does the name of the our binary file starts from the / symbol or does the path of the given executable binary is interpreted relative to the current working directory of the calling process or in other words file descriptor is `AT_FDCWD` (read above about this).
+- After this we need to check file descriptor of the give executable binary.
+We try to check does the name of the our binary file starts from the `/` symbol or does the path of the given executable binary is interpreted relative to the current working directory of the calling process or in other words file descriptor is `AT_FDCWD`.

 If one of these checks is successful we set the binary parameter filename:

 ```
 bprm->file = file;